oyvindstegard/audio-collection-tools/README.md

 default template will cause the files to be located under a directory named after the playlist file and use filenames which order them like the order in the original playlist.
-This will make playlists compatible with devices that don't really understand normal playlist files.
+This will make playlists compatible with devices and players that do not really understand normal playlist files.
 To use playlists just as sources for audio files, change the template to be the same as for regular inputs, see options `--playlist-template` and `--template`.
 All playlists provided as input arguments are also written to the target root directory, with contents updated to reflect the paths of the transcoded files instead of the originals.